 Have you ever been to a school football game?
 If so, you were probably treated to a show at halftime.
 Many fans look forward to seeing a unique halftime act that combines music with movement.
 What are we talking about?
 The marching band, of course!

 A marching band puts music into motion.
 Marching band members play a wide variety of instruments.
-Rather than sitting in a chair, though, marching band members play their instruments while they march and sometimes even dance.
+However, they’re much different from groups that play music sitting down.
+Instead, marching band members play music as they march—or even dance!

-Choreographers coordinate the movements of band members to create a moving piece of art that’s a feast for the eyes.
-Marching bands also often include other performers, including dancers or color guard groups, who carry or twirl flags or other items and dance to tell a story that goes along with the music.
+Choreographers plan the movements of band members.
+The band members march around the field, creating various images through their moving positions.
+It’s like a moving piece of art!
+Marching bands also often include other performers.
+There are often color guard groups.
+They carry and twirl flags or other items.
+They also dance to tell a story that goes along with the music.

-Marching bands have been around a long, long time.
-Their origins can be traced back to traveling musicians who played at festivals thousands of years ago.
+Have you ever WONDERed how long marching bands have been around?
+They can be traced back to traveling musicians who played at festivals thousands of years ago.
 The first true marching bands, though, were military bands.

 Long ago, armies didn’t have trucks or planes.
 To move long distances, they had to march on foot.
 Early military groups used bands to help soldiers march together.
 Soldiers could move quickly and smoothly by marching to drums.
 They also used drums and horns to organize movements during battle.

 Today, soldiers have other ways to get around.
 But the tradition continues in marching bands.
 Most marching bands play for entertainment and ceremonial functions.
 You’ll find them at sporting events and parades.
 Bands also compete against each other in field shows.

 Marching bands come in many sizes.
 Some have just a few dozen members.
 Others have hundreds!
 The Allen Eagle Escadrille is a high school marching band from Texas.
 It claims to be the world’s largest marching band at over 800 members!